shawonibnkamal/np-prevalidator/README.md

 # Nature's Palette Validator

-This is cross-platform offline validation tool built to help prepare submissions to Nature's Pallete.
+This is cross-platform offline data validation and cleaning tool built to help prepare submissions to Nature's Pallete.

 ## Prerequisites